 Hope knew that he was in an industry which cut down a lot of trees but he could not be sure of any significant measures to ensure that harvesting would be done in the right way.

-So, seven years ago, Pictureframes started to change direction, intent on establishing a more responsible and moral manufacturing process, and achieved its first major success when it earned a Certification from the Forest Stewardship Council® (FSC) in 2013: the only bespoke picture framing & printing company in the world to hold such an award.
+So, eight years ago, Pictureframes started to change direction, intent on establishing a more responsible and moral manufacturing process, and achieved its first major success when it earned a Certification from the Forest Stewardship Council® (FSC) in 2013: the only bespoke picture framing & printing company in the world to hold such an award.

 The World Wildlife Fund says: âBy choosing FSC certified forest products, you can be sure where theyâve come from.
 They wonât have been harvested in a way that causes irreversible damage to forests, people and wildlife“.